 The costs and fees associated with DCC and foreign transactions can be complicated, so we've tried to break it down for you as simply as possible:

-And this is where the biggest pitfall comes in.
+This is the biggest pitfall of DCC.

-Unfortunately this just isn’t the case.
+Unfortunately this isn’t always the case.

 In some instances, the DCC exchange rate may be favourable to the customer.
 In others, the margin applied could be so high that it could make the exchange rate worse than the one charged by the card issuer directly.
 By opting to use the Dynamic Currency Conversion service, you’re essentially paying for the convenience of not having to do your own math to work out the final NZD transaction amount.